WMD-group/PDynA/README.md

 Usage
 ------------

-A molecular dynamics trajectory is given in the examples folder, which can be processed using `pdyna_example.py`.
+Two molecular dynamics trajectories are given in the examples folder.

+**1. VASP-XDATCAR trajectory**

+The minimal example is based on a VASP-XDATCAR format trajectory, containing about 100 atoms.

 Copy all the files under `examples/minimal` to your working directory and run the script `pdyna_example.py`.

+**2. LAMMPS trajectory**

+The second example is a larger LAMMPS trajectory (20,000 atoms), covering more functions in **PDynA**.

+Copy all the files under `examples/lammps` to your working directory, unzip `lammps_example_mapbbr3.out.gz` and run the script `example_lammps.py`.

 Citation
 ------------